sfc-gh-sdickson/SVG-Image-Gen/README.md

 <img src="Snowflake_Logo.svg" width="200">

-This project is a Streamlit application that runs within Snowflake (Streamlit in Snowflake - SiS).
+This project is a Streamlit application that runs within Snowflake (Streamlit in Snowflake - SiS) or locally for development.
 It provides a user-friendly interface to generate SVG (Scalable Vector Graphics) images from text-based descriptions using the power of Snowflake Cortex AI.
 Generated SVGs are then saved directly to a specified Snowflake stage.

 ## ✨ Features